-Instead of loading the base of a salad or bowl with lettuce or rice, why not use broccoli?
+Instead of loading the base of a salad or bowl with lettuce or rice, why not broccoli?
 For my broccoli curry crunch salad recipe, for example, I used broccoli as my base.
-I filled the entire bottom of each bowl with cold steamed broccoli.
+Then, I filled the entire bottom of each bowl with cold steamed broccoli.

 Although this salad can be served hot, I made it for a luncheon, making it easier to keep it cold.

 Then, I added the other ingredients for the crunchy texture and sweet yet sassy taste.